christophergandrud/simPH/README.md

 `'linear'`, natural `'log'`, and exponentiation (`'power'`).

 - `setXl`: a function for setting valid `Xl` values given a sequence of fitted `Xj` values.
-This makes it more intituitive to find hazard ratios and first differences for comparisons between some Xj fitted values and Xl values other than 0.
+This makes it more intuitive to find hazard ratios and first differences for comparisons between some Xj fitted values and Xl values other than 0.